Mitotic catastrophe: Errors in mitosis

 Some cells can have an erroneous mitosis yet survive and undergo another cell division which puts the cell at a higher likelihood to undergo mitotic catastrophe.
 For instance, cells can undergo a process called mitotic slippage where cells exit mitosis too early before the process of mitosis is finished.
 In this case, the cell finishes mitosis in the presence of spindle assembly checkpoint signaling which would normally prevent the cell from exiting mitosis.
 This phenomenon is caused by improper degradation of cyclin B1 and can result in chromosome missegregation events.
 Cyclin B1 is a major regulator of the cell cycle and guides the cells progression from G2 to M phase.
 Cyclin B1 works with its binding partner CDK1 to control this progression and the complex is known as the mitotic promoting factor.
 While the mitotic promoting factor is utilized to guide the cells entry into mitosis, its destruction also guides the cells exit from mitosis.
 Normally, cyclin B1 degradation is initiated by the anaphase promoting complex after all of the kinetochores have been properly attached by mitotic spindle fibers.
-However, when cyclin B1 levels are degraded to fast this can result in the cell exiting mitosis prematurely resulting in potential mitotic errors including missegregation of chromosomes.
+However, when cyclin B1 levels are degraded too fast this can result in the cell exiting mitosis prematurely resulting in potential mitotic errors including missegregation of chromosomes.

 Tetraploid or otherwise aneuploid cells are at higher risk of mitotic catastrophe.
 Tetraploid cells are cells that have duplicated their genetic material, but have not undergo cytokinesis to split into two daughter cells and thus remain as one cell.
 Aneuploid cells are cells that have an incorrect number of chromosomes including whole additions of chromosomes or complete losses of chromosomes.
 Cells with an abnormal number of chromosomes are more likely to have chromosome segregation errors that result in mitotic catastrophe.
 Cells that become aneuploid often are prevented from further cell growth and division by the activation of tumor suppressor pathways such as p53 which drives the cell to a non-proliferating state known as cellular senescence.
 Given that aneuploid cells can often become tumorigenic, this mechanism prevents the propagation of these cells and thus prevents the development of cancers in the organism.